ellennickles/tis-services/README.md

 ## Part 1: Gather / generate the data
 We need a corpus of conversational turns to use Allison's [Semantic Similarity Chatbot](https://gist.github.com/aparrish/114dd7018134c5da80bae0a101866581).

-1. Create a spreadsheet with four columns (no headers)--the code in `tis_setup.py` relies on this structure:
+1. Create a spreadsheet with four columns (no headers)--the code in `tis_setup.py` relies on this structure: row number, data source, speaker's name, and speaker's line.
-   1. row number
-   2. data source
-   3. speaker's name
-   4. speaker's line

 In our project, the Killing Eve character Eve Polastri always responds on an even-numbered row.
 When the project is running the chatbot works, Allison writes, "as a kind of search engine.
 When you type something into the chat, the chatbot searches its database for the most appropriate [in our case, 'Eve'] response."

 2. Note the total number of lines for the document and divide it by 2 to retrieve the amount of conversational turns in our corpus.
 E.g. If the total number is 2,860, then we have 1,430 conversational turns.
 In Part 3, we will update `tis_setup.py` with the number of turns.